The MPAS Crisis

 Usually it is the dad who seems to disappear, because the mother stays with the child, usually in the family home.
 But it’s really the partnership that has disappeared.

-This statistic was translated by the media (Huffington Post) as tongue-in-cheek advice to “divorce while baby is young”—an all too common trend.
+This statistic was recently translated by a Huffington Post writer as tongue-in-cheek advice to “divorce while baby is young”—an all too common trend:

 “If you split right after a baby’s born, not only will your baby be too young to hold that against you, or even have memories of it later on, but you were going to be sexually frustrated and emotionally distant in your marriage anyway.
 Honestly, I just can’t think of a better time—can you?” — Vicki Larson, Huffington Post